HeinoPortfolio/Graduate-Work/Statisitics For Data Science/README.md

-WIll be updated after the course has been completed.
+Will be updated after the course has been completed.